chaconnewu/awesome-augmented/awesomes/awesome-cpp.md

   <a href="http://www.cgal.org/">
    CGal
   </a>
   - Collection of efficient and reliable geometric algorithms.
-[LGPL&GPL]
+[LGPL&GPL;]
  </li>
  <li>
   <a href="http://cmldev.net/">